QR Code vs NFC Tag

 The NFC tag has an advantage in this situation.
 The call to action itself can be on the tag.
 Reinforcement from the physical asset is a bonus.
 This makes NFC tags flexible because they can be added on existing assets.
 NFC sticker tags are a good example in this case.

-It all depends on the application, purpose and objectives!
+It all depends on your objective or application!
 NFC tags and QR codes both have their own advantages.
-It’s up to the team or person to decide which is better to deploy that matches their needs.
+It’s up to the team or you to decide which is better to deploy that match your needs.

-Feel free to keep the discussion by GETTING IN TOUCH!
+Feel free to keep the discussion by commenting or GETTING IN TOUCH!